+Acknowledgements.
 This study was conducted as a part of JAMSTEC-IARC Collaboration Study (JICS).
-This work was partially supported by the Program for Risk Information on Climate Change (SOUSEI Program), the Integrated Research Program for Advancing Climate Models (TOUGOU program), and the Arctic Challenge for Sustainability (ArCS) program, the Japanese Ministry of Education, Culture, Sports, Science, and Technology, and by the Environmental Research and Technology Development Fund 2-1605 of the Japanese Ministry of Environment and Environmental Restoration and Conservation Agency.
-Authors gratefully acknowledge assistance from K. Noguchi, R. O'ishi, S. Matsumura, T. Nakai, Y. Igarashi, and L. Hess in installing the fiberoptic cables at the PFRR site, and NK Systems Limited for advices and guidance on the DTS settings and operations.
+This work was www.geosci-instrum-method-data-syst.net/7/223/2018/ partially supported by the Program for Risk Information on Climate Change (SOUSEI program), the Integrated Research Program for Advancing Climate Models (TOUGOU program), and the Arctic Challenge for Sustainability (ArCS) program, the Japanese Ministry of Education, Culture, Sports, Science, and Technology, and by the Environmental Research and Technology Development Fund 2-1605 of the Japanese Ministry of Environment and Environmental Restoration and Conservation Agency.
+The Poker Flat Research Range kindly provided the facility and necessary logistics for the installments and the measurement operations.
+Authors gratefully acknowledge assistance from Kyotaro Noguchi, Ryouta O'ishi, Shinji Matsumura, Taro Nakai, Yasunori Igarashi, and Larsen Hess for installing the fibre-optic cables at the PFRR site, and NK Systems Limited for advice and guidance on the DTS settings and operations.